kyanmichael/storybook-addon-styled-component-theme/README.md

 * **`themes`**  –  An array of themes, overriding the `themes` passed to `addDecorator(withThemesProvider(themes))` (if any).
 * **`singleThemeMessage`**  –  A `string`, containing a message to be displayed in the "Themes" Panel when there's only one theme available.
 * **`showSingleThemeButton`**  –  A `boolean` (default `true`), specifying whether to display the single theme button when there's only one theme available.
-* **`buttonAttributes`**  –  An array of `string`s, specifying [HTML element attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes)
-  to add to the theme buttons in the "Themes" Panel (each attribute's value will be the theme's name).
-This is useful for targeting the buttons using [CSS attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to programmatically click them, eg:
-  `document.querySelector('[data-theme-name="dark"]').click()`.

 For example: